eliezerjg/eliezerjg/README.md

 ## About
-Currently working with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.
+Currently working Fulltime with Fullstack (Java Backend,Angular Web and Flutter Mobile) Development, give a look at my <a href="https://eliezerjg.github.io/" target="_blank"> Portfolio</a>.

 ## Cool
-Currently building a entire platform to Indie Games Sales their products, demo user page: <a href="https://infinitedestiny.gamecms.com.br/" target="_blank"> Platform</a>.
+Currently working in my freetime building a entire platform to Indie Games Sales their products, demo user page: <a href="https://infinitedestiny.gamecms.com.br/" target="_blank"> Platform</a>.

 <BR>